weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 AWS_ACCSS_KEY_ID=XXXX AWS_SECRET_ACCESS_KEY=YYYY  ./build-all-amis.sh
 ~~~

-This can be a lengthy process, so if you want to build an image
-for a specific region, set the environment variable `ONLY_REGION` to the
+If you only want to build an AMI for a particular region, set `ONLY_REGION` to
-region for which you you want to build the image:
+that region when invoking the script:

 ~~~bash
 ONLY_REGION=us-east-1 AWS_ACCSS_KEY_ID=XXXX AWS_SECRET_ACCESS_KEY=YYYY  ./build-all-amis.sh